gavinhoward/bc/manuals/development.md

 The script to integrate [`history.py`][139] into the build system in a portable way, and to skip it if necessary.

+This script also re-runs the test three times if it fails.
+This is because `pexpect` can be flaky at times.

 #### `other.sh`

 The script to run the "other" (miscellaneous) tests for each calculator.
 For